kishandongare/Smart-Grid/README.md

 Upgrades to the electrical grid allow each critical component, such as substations and transformers, if a critical component such as a transformer was overloaded or overheating, a message would go out to a monitoring station.
 When this information is received, the power could be rerouted until the transformer is replaced.

 # 1. Advanced Meter Infrastructure
 Advanced Metering Infrastructure (AMI) facilitates monitoring and measurement of consumer information through Smart Meters installed at customer.
-AMI consists of new sensors, communication networks, and data management systems that are used to modernize the electrical grid and provide new capabilities to utilities and customers
+AMI consists of new sensors, communication networks, and data management systems that are used to modernize the electrical grid and provide new capabilities to utilities and customers.Real-time monitoring and sensing are an essential component of a smart grid.

 # 2. Distributed Power Generation
 Distributed power generation is the use of small-scale power generation technologies located close to the loads that are being served.
 Distributed power generation systems can include PV arrays, wind turbines, biodiesel generators, and other relatively small-scale power systems.